Assessment in Taught Courses

 Time and Venue

-1. (a) The examinations conducted by the University shall be held at the places and times specified in the examination timetables authorised by authority of the Council.
+1. (a) The examinations conducted by the University shall be held at the places and times specified in the examination timetables authorised by the Deputy Vice-Chancellor Students and Global Engagement (or delegate) .

-(b) College-administered examinations will be held in accordance with each College's timetable and process.
+(b) College-administered examinations will be held in accordance with each College's timetable and process and authorised by the Pro-Vice Chancellor.

 2. (a) Students enrolled in an internal offering of a course are not required to give notice in writing of intention to present themselves for examination.